nkh-lab/logger/README.md

 # logger
 Utility library for source code tracing and debugging.

-Could be used like header only or shared library.
+Could be used like interface (header only) or shared library.

 ## Supported build systems and OSs
 - CMake: Linux, Android NDK